ihengki17/aws-flink-ml/README.md

   LIMIT 10;
 ```

-6. Find the message timestamps for all orders of one customer.
+6. Stop the query and execute to Find the message timestamps for all orders of one customer.
 ```sql
 SELECT order_id,
        customer_id,